MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

       - You need to manually select the configuration to enable data sharing Customer Insight output with Microsoft Dataverse Managed Data Lake.

 > [!NOTE]
-> - Data sharing with Microsoft Dataverse Managed Data Lake is currently not supported if you save all data to your own Azure Data Lake Storage.
+> - Data sharing with Microsoft Dataverse Managed Data Lake is currently not supported when you save all data to your own Azure Data Lake Storage.
-> - [Prediction of missing value in an entity using AI] (predictions.md) will not be supported in Customer Insights is you enable data sharing with Microsoft Dataverse Managed Data Lake.
+> - [Prediction of missing value in an entity using AI] (predictions.md) is not currently supported when you enable data sharing with Microsoft Dataverse Managed Data Lake.

    > [!div class="mx-imgBorder"]
    > ![Datasharing-with-DataverseMDL](media/Datasharing-with-DataverseMDL.png)